jubatus/website/source/en/build.rst

   $ sudo ./waf install
   $ sudo ldconfig

-As this is a minimal configuration (see ``./waf configure --help`` for other configuration options available), some features like clustering and feature extraction plugins are not available.
+As this is a minimal configuration (see ``./waf configure --help`` for other configuration options available), some features like distributed mode and feature extraction plugins are not available.

 Other Environments
 ~~~~~~~~~~~~~~~~~~